network-analytics/traffic-reproducer/README.md

 ## Features

 - Reproduce IPFIX/NFv9/NFv5, BMP and BGP from pcap files
-- Simulates respecting the timestamps within the PCAP
+- Simulates respecting the inter-packet timestamps within the PCAP
 - Simulates multiple clients via multiple configurable IPs
 - Support for VRF in linux
 - Easy integration with new protocols